ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 ##### @PostAuthorize
 Less commonly, you may wish to perform the access-control check after the method has been invoked.
 The returnObject is the returned value of that method.
->A USER role can only view his own details and not from everyone else, but an ADMIN role can.
+>A user can only view his own details and not those of someone else, but an administrator can.
->You get the returned object from the method and compare it to the principals uuid.
+>You validate this by checking if the user has the admin role or if the principal's UUID is the same as the one of the returned user object.

  {% highlight java %}
 @PreAuthorize("hasAnyRole('ADMIN','USER')")
-@PostAuthorize("returnObject==null or hasRole('ADMIN') or returnObject.uuid.toString() == authentication.principal.uuid")
+@PostAuthorize("returnObject!=null or hasRole('ADMIN') or returnObject.uuid.toString() == authentication.principal.uuid")
 User findOne(@Param("uuid") UUID uuid);
  {% endhighlight %}